Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 #### **Formatting options**
 ![screenshot](https://raw.githubusercontent.com/ChrisYounger/sunburst_viz/master/appserver/static/formatting.png)

-The "Color overrides" field accepts either a JSON object (in curly braces) or comma separated pairs.
+The "Color overrides" field accepts either a JSON object (in curly braces) or comma separated pairs.<br>
 For example to make sure that "INFO" values are green, WARN's are orange and ERROR's are red, set the value like so:
 ```
 INFO,#1a9035,ERROR,#b22b32,WARN,#AF5300
 ```